 General information about printing and faxing documents from OOo is provided in the Getting Started guide.
 This chapter describes some items of particular interest to users of Writer.

 Quick printing

-Click the Print File Directly icon printer defined for your computer.
+Click the Print File Directly icon to send the entire document to the default printer defined for your computer.